uwarring82/AdvLab_Guide/Main.md

 ## Chapter 6: Escalation

-Escalation is how you move a problem to someone with more authority.
+Escalation means asking a person with responsibility at the next level to help resolve a problem.
 The accountability chain is defined in Part I (Framework).

 ### 6.1 Escalation Paths